YunoHost/apps/README.md

 ## Lists

- - **official.json** contains the links and manifests of validated and maintained apps
+ - **official.json** contains the repository information of validated apps.
  - **community.json** contains all references to known YunoHost packages.
 If you want to add your app to the list, please [send a Pull Request](#contributing)